 Don’t you think that these macrame spiral bracelets look cute on our wrists?
 I think there is no need for a bulky bracelet on a man’s wrist.
 Delicate DIY jewelry looks just as nice.

-In case you are now totally into making your own jewelry, make sure to check out these other tutorials I’ve put together for you:
+In case you are now totally into making your own jewelry (find all my tutorials HERE), make sure to check out these other tutorials I’ve put together for you:

 - Red Suede Teardrop Earrings

 PS: Don’t forget to PIN this to Pinterest

 Now let’s see what other things Pinterest inspired!
 Head over and visit the other hosts to see what they crafted, cooked, built, or tried!

 Erlene – My Pinterventures • Jenny – Cookies Coffee and Crafts

 Debbee – Debbee’s Buzz • Bri – Halfpint Design • Julie – Sum of their Stories

 T’onna – Sew Crafty Crochet • Beverly – Across the Boulevard • Debra – Shoppe No. 5

 Roseann – This Autoimmune Life • Cherryl – Farm Girl Reformed

 Leslie – Once Upon a Time & Happily Ever After • Kelley – Simply Inspired Meals